optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 - ``"solution_criterion"``: The output dictionary of ``crit`` evaluated solution params
 - ``solution_derivative``: Maybe we should not even have this entry.

-.. danger:: We need to discuss if an in which form we want to have a solution
+.. danger:: We need to discuss if and in which form we want to have a solution
     derivative entry.
 In it's current form it is useless if constraints are used.
     This gets worse when we allow for pytrees and translating this into a meaningful shape might be very difficult.